-The following policies apply to the hiring and appointment of postdoctoral fellows:
+The following policies apply to the hiring and appointment of all postdoctoral fellows:

 1. A position for a postdoctoral fellow may be filled by conducting a search or by requesting a search waiver.
 Alternatively, a postdoctoral fellow position funded from non-state sources may be filled under the Postdoctoral Fellow Non-Search Hiring Policy.

-4. Employing departments shall ascertain that prospective appointees meet all eligibility requirements prior to the commencement of appointment.
-It is the department's responsibility to obtain and forward to the Office of Human Resources an official transcript of the highest degree before the first day of employment.
+2. Employing departments shall ascertain that prospective appointees meet all eligibility requirements prior to the commencement of appointment.
+It is the department's responsibility to obtain and forward to Human Resources an official transcript of the highest degree before the first day of employment.

 Postdoctoral Fellow Salary Policy: